paulinchin/MGCHDF5/README.md

 <b>Notes</b>:<br>
 1. In order to use these functions please add them in clawez_mpi.f<br>
-2. If several different outputs are needed (for example full for every 1 min and slice for every 1 sec) use different conditions in claw3ez_mpi.f for *if (iframe*nstepout .eq. n) then* (updated code with setting flags will be available soon)
+2. If several different outputs are needed (for example full output for every 1 min and slice for every 1 sec) use different conditions in claw3ez_mpi.f for *if (iframe*nstepout .eq. n) then* (updated code with setting flags will be available soon).

 <p>